-7.6.4 Python Support for Standard Packages and Tools
+7.6.3 Python Support for Standard Packages and Tools

-The Offeror should describe their plans to provide a Python ecosystem on the platform including Offeror-provided optimized packages capable of fully utilizing user-programmable devices.
-Offeror should describe how optimized Python packages can be used with non-Offeror supplied Python distributions.
+The Offeror should describe their plans to support a Python ecosystem on the platform, including optimized packages, and abilities to take advantage of other Offeror-provided optimized libraries available on any user-programmable compute devices.
+Offeror should describe how user-supplied Python distributions can take advantage of Offeror-supplied optimized packages and libraries.